HARMONi-7 Clinical Study

 • You will be regularly asked about any side effects or safety concerns you have, including worsening lung cancer symptoms.

-If you are in the clinical trial, will you receive ivonescimab?
+If you are in the clinical study, will you receive ivonescimab?

 • You will be randomly assigned to one of two treatment groups.